 Computers and Printing

 All graduate students will be assigned an office with a desktop computer and printing access.
 Wireless access is available throughout campus as well.
 Please visit the OIT website for (much!) more information about computing on campus.

 The department has three dedicated printers for graduate students and TAs working on the second and third floor of the 1911 Building.
 To print from your personal laptop, follow the instructions at this link: http://it.chass.ncsu.edu/faqs/printing/index.php.
 Graduate students are permitted to print double-sided copies (only) of teaching materials and course material.
 The department cannot offer printing for downloaded course readings or multiple copies of any document.
 Printing access will be discontinued when the department’s limited printing budget is exhausted.
-When the printing budget is exhausted, graduate students wishing to print should visit the WolfPrint page for information about printing on campus and to find a list of publicly available printers.
+When the printing budget is exhausted, graduate students wishing to print should visit the WolfPrint page for information about printing on campus.

 - Check out what University Housing has to offer if you’d like to consider living on campus.
 Living on campus is generally more expensive but may be more convenient.